-We're more than halfway through Ramadan 2018, and while many of us are already accustomed to fasting since reflection and sharing are the main essence of celebrating the Holy Month, some just can't help but wonder... do eating and drinking nothing for 16 hours everyday benefit the body in any way?
-The answer is a resounding yes!
+The Holy Month is almost upon us!
+And while many of us are already accustomed to fasting since reflection and sharing are the main essences of celebrating the month-long Ramadan, some just can't help but wonder... do eating and drinking nothing for 15 hours everyday benefit the body in any way?

 With that, we've listed down the following health benefits of fasting during Ramadan and we hope that right after going through the list, you'll get more motivated to finish the Holy Month with flying colors!